Skip to main content

 Writing good questions

 Think of Solve as a research analyst.
 Give it context, name constraints, and define your expected output.
-Before research begins, Rocket may ask clarifying questions to resolve ambiguity.
+On Full Solve, Rocket may use prompt intelligence before research begins to resolve ambiguity.
+Light Solve may ask conversational follow-ups in chat for vague prompts, but it does not use prompt intelligence.
 You can also reference previous work through @-mentions or attach files and URLs for additional context.

 Weak prompts vs. strong prompts